We welcome partners or a family member

 Accommodation is often overlooked when considering a program abroad.
 However, its importance is evident once you arrive at your destination.
 Therefore, we put a lot of effort into ensuring that our program participants are comfortable and happy with their homes here.

 Fully immerse yourself in Spanish to get the most from your experience in Peru

-Without a doubt, learning a language abroad with an immersion program is much more helpful than taking classes in your home country.
+Learning a language abroad with an immersion program is much more helpful than taking classes in your home country.

 Our language courses and time spent in a clinical environment are essential to developing Spanish skills here.
-However, another vital part of this language-learning process is to live Spanish by staying in family accommodation.
+However, another vital part of this language-learning process is to live in Spanish by staying in family accommodation.

 We have worked with a select group of families for several years.
-The families are all professional households located in middle-class areas of the city, with comfortable homes.
+The families are all professional households in middle-class areas of the city, with comfortable homes.
 Typically adult family members include engineers, doctors, and college faculty.

 Quality accommodation, great food, and a caring environment.